sharkrf/osp-http-api/README.md

 ### info.cgi

-Allows you to query general info about the openSPOT box. *blver* is the bootloader version.
+Allows you to query general info about the openSPOT box. *blver* is the bootloader version. *uid* is the device unique ID in hexadecimal.

 Response:
 ```json